OpenWebAdvocacy/website/src/posts/owa-2024-review.md

 The DOJ is expected to deliver their updated remedies on March 7th 2025 and a remedies trial is expected to be held in April.

-You can hear us discuss these remedies on the [Igalia’s Chats podcast with Brian Kardell and Eric Meyer](https://www.igalia.com/chats/alex-owa-remedy).
+You can hear us discuss these remedies on the [Igalia Chats podcast with Brian Kardell and Eric Meyer](https://www.igalia.com/chats/alex-owa-remedy).

 ### DOJ vs Apple